Mhmd-Essam/E-SHOP/README.md

-4.To run the application in development mode: npm run dev
+4.To run the application in development mode:

+   npm run dev

-5.To run the application in production mode, after building it: npm run start
+5.To run the application in production mode, after building it:

+   npm run start

+This README now contains the full documentation for your e-commerce backend project in one file, as requested.
+Let me know if you need any further adjustments!